 - 1. History- Overseas medical records are reviewed for all newly arrived refugees and necessary follow-up are initiated. - 2.
 Physical Exam and Review of Systems: Refugees receive a complete physical exam (with special attention to suspected signs of Hansen's Disease), including assessment of acute mental health concerns, dental, hearing, vision, height/weight, nutritional assessment (Vitamin B12, D) with necessary referrals. - 3.
 Complete blood count with differential to identify hematologic disorders. - 4.
 Tuberculosis screening and follow-up: Refugees are screened for tuberculosis (TB) prior to leaving their country of origin and the TB component of overseas evaluations are determined by the individual's age, the prevalence of TB in the local population, and the resources in that country to implement CDC's enhanced screening protocol developed in 2007.
 Those found to have TB-related conditions are given a "TB Class" which is then reflected in the Electronic Disease Notification system notification of that arrival and documented on their DS forms.
-These TB Classes are: - Class A TB active pulmonary TB disease, sputum smear or culture positive; requires a waiver (i.e., on treatment and smear-negative prior to travel). - Class B1 TB evidence of pulmonary or extra pulmonary TB disease, sputum smear-negative; includes "old healed TB", and previously treated TB - Class B2 TB Latent TB infection (LTBI) if TST ≥ 10 mm - Class B3 TB Contact of a known TB disease case - No Class none of the above.
+These TB Classes are: - Class A TB active pulmonary TB disease, sputum smear or culture positive; requires a waiver (i.e., on treatment and smear-negative prior to travel). - Class B0 TB active TB disease treated overseas by panel physicians - Class B1 TB evidence of pulmonary or extra pulmonary TB disease, sputum smear-negative; includes "old healed TB", and previously treated TB - Class B2 TB Latent TB infection (LTBI) if TST ≥ 10 mm or positive interferon-gamma (IGRA) - Class B3 TB Contact of a known TB disease case - No Class none of the above.